Frequently Asked Questions for Small Animal Surgery

 If your pet is in need of surgery, we require a deposit before we perform the procedure.
 The deposit amount will be the full amount of the low end of the cost estimate that you will receive at your appointment.
 If costs exceed the estimate, you will be contacted to update the estimate and asked to provide an additional deposit.
 The final bill must be paid in full at the time your pet is discharged from the hospital.
-If you have questions about the estimate or financial policies, please contact the surgery Patient Services Coordinator, Kayla Bakke, at 509-335-0711, before your appointment.
-Estimates given over the phone are only approximate and cannot be guaranteed.
+If you have questions about the estimate or financial policies, please contact the surgery Patient Services Coordinators Heather Schilling or Chelsea Jacobs at 509.335.0711

 What forms of payment are accepted?

-WSU accepts Visa, Mastercard, Care Credit, check and cash.
-We DO NOT accept Discover or American Express.
+WSU accepts Visa, Mastercard, Discover, Care Credit, check, and cash.
+We DO NOT accept American Express.
 Payment plans are not offered at WSU.